ry4npw/dragonrealms-dobby/README.md

 Dobby is a Java-based scripting proxy for [DragonRealms](https://www.play.net/dr/) (aka DR).
 The idea is that it works with, rather than replacing your client.
 You probably heard of the [Lich Project](https://lichproject.org), this does something like that.

+To date, dobby has been tested on Mac with the Avalon client.

 ## Why the name?

 Dobby is a house elf (creatures that are sworn to serve their master wizards).
 This proxy is supposed to do a similar function, help you while playing DR.